pepa65/weborf/README.md

 Can enable authentication and sending directories as `.tar.gz` files.

 ## weborf 0.13.5g
-The we b server used by qweborf.
+The web server used by qweborf.

 Can be used from inetd, supports WebDAV, caching, CGI, virtual hosts.

 ### Compile

-**To build weborf:**
-See INSTALL
+**Build weborf**

-INSTALL can be sourced as a script as well.
+See INSTALL, which can be sourced as a script as well.
 Usage:
 ```
 source INSTALL [-i|-u|-h]
     (no option):  make and optionally install